Payday Loan Consolidation FAQs

 If that is happening, act quickly.
 You may need to document the withdrawals, contact your bank, and ask what options are available to protect your account.

-Can I ask a provider about legal withdrawal issues too?
+Can I ask your team about legal withdrawal issues too?

 Yes.
 Many borrowers want to understand both the debt problem and the account-withdrawal problem at the same time, because the two issues often overlap.